alangpierce/sucrase/integrations/jest-plugin/README.md

   ...
 ```

-You can specify additional transformation options to sucrase by passing an object.
+You can specify additional transformation options to Sucrase by passing an object.
 For example, to enable automatic react transforms:

 ```ts
   ...